Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 > `sudo apt-get install pkg-config`

 3. Now we are ready to use the UI!

+> `cd Desktop/nano_sources/kernel/kernel-5.10`

 > `make menuconfig`

 The UI will open.
-Select Device Drivers >> Character devices.
 It looks like as shown below:

 ![figure1](https://github.com/Ezgii/Jetson-Orin-Nano/blob/main/UI.jpeg)